-- + This course meets the World Culture and Diversity graduation requirement. - 2 See full list of AAS General Education Electives. - 3 ECE elective: Any ECE course.
++ This course meets the World Culture and Diversity graduation requirement.

+3 ECE elective: Any ECE course.

 Early Childhood Education: Assistant Teacher Certificate

 This 18 credit-hour curriculum will qualify students for the Illinois ECE Credential-Level 2.
 Students will need to complete an IL Gateways application.
 This certificate program will provide an assistant teacher in a licensed child care facility with basic knowledge in early childhood care and education.